Linking of user profile with Aadhaar: SC agrees to hear FB's plea for transfer of cases

 New Delhi, Aug 20: The Supreme Court on Tuesday agreed to hear a plea by Facebook Inc seeking transfer of cases relating to demands to link the profile of social media users with their Aadhaar number.

-The social media giant sought transfer of the cases that are pending before the high courts of Madras, Bombay and Madras to the Supreme Court.
+The social media giant sought transfer of the cases that are pending before the high courts of Madras, Bombay and Madhya Pradesh to the Supreme Court.

 The Supreme Court, while refusing to stay proceedings before the respective High Courts also issued notices to the Centre, Google, Twitter, YouTube among others returnable by September 13.